 During Bob’s ownership, he employed several assistant winemakers who would go on to have long and successful careers of their own.
 Bruce Neyer for one – his wife Barbara who worked with Bruce at Mayacamas in the early 1970s told us about one particularly wet early 1970s vintage as one of the rainiest on record.
 Lore Olds (of Sky Vineyards) has recalled his time working at Mayacamas with us during several visits over the years.

-In 2013 Travers sold the winery to new owners: Charles and Ali Banks, (former owners of Screaming Eagle) along with Jay Schottenstein and his son Joey; the Schottenstein retail business is overseen by their parent company, Schottenstein Stores based in Columbus, Ohio – which owns parts of several retail companies including Designer Shoe Warehouse (DSW) and American Eagle Outfitters among numerous other brands.
-And they own many shopping centers, grocery stores and several factories.
-Their family name graces The Schottenstein Center at Ohio State University, also in Columbus.
+In 2013 Travers sold the winery to new owners: Charles and Ali Banks, (former owners of Screaming Eagle) along with Jay Schottenstein and his son Joey; the Schottenstein retail business is overseen by their parent company, Schottenstein Stores based in the Columbus International Air Center business park next to the John Glenn Columbus International Airport in Columbus, Ohio.
+Schottenstein Stores owns parts of several prominent retail companies including Designer Shoe Warehouse (DSW), American Eagle Outfitters, Consolidated Stores (today known as Big Lots) and Cold Stone Creamery among other brands.
+And they own numerous shopping centers, grocery stores and several factories.

 Charles Banks is no longer involved with Mayacamas Vineyards.
 The last we heard, Bob moved down to Southern California and is retired.
-And after the transition in ownership, production spaces were carefully restored – improving cleanliness while respecting the historical layout.
+And after the transition in ownership, production spaces were carefully and thoughtfully restored – improving cleanliness while most importantly, respecting the historical layout and heritage of the cellar.

 It is worth noting the role that the 1971 Mayacamas Vineyards Cabernet Sauvignon played in Steven Spurrier’s now famous Paris Tasting of 1976 – helping promote Napa Valley wines on an international stage.
 This wine placed 7th among all the red wines represented.
 Stephen had initially approached Mayacamas requesting their 1970 vintage of Cabernet Sauvignon for the tasting but unfortunately that had already been sold out so he settled for the still not ready 1971 vintage instead.
 Subsequent recreations of this particular tasting had the 1971 Mayacamas Cabernet Sauvignon placing higher – testament to the extra time needed for the Mayacamas wines to develop and improve in the bottle.